 Farm to Table Sequencing

 Use this farm to sequencing printable with images to have children sequence farm to table.
 There is a lot to the process so definitely do a bit of research before presenting this work to a child.
-This webpage offers a great overview of the Journey from Cow to Table.

 Definitely add this cow milking activity to your unit.
 The activity is not only great for science learning, it also helps develop fine motor strength and coordination.
 Plus You can make the “cow milking” an art & science activity!
 Check out this Udder Painting activity.
 Children will love it!